alexandrealfa/alexandrealfa/README.md

 ### 👨🏻‍💻 &nbsp;About Me

 💡 &nbsp;<em>I like to explore new technologies and develop software solutions.</em>\
-🎓 &nbsp;<em>I'm currently studying Software Engineering at Kenzie Academy.</em>\
-🌱 &nbsp;<em>I'm on track for learning more about Back-end, Systems Design, and Cloud Architecture.</em>\
-✍️ &nbsp;<em>In my free time, I pursue Machine Learning and Data Science as hobbies/side hustles.</em>\
-💬 &nbsp;<em>Feel free to reach out to me for pro bono consulting and volunteering, or just for some interesting discussion.</em>\
 ✉️ &nbsp;<em>You can shoot me an email at henriqueafcarvalho15@gmail.com!
 I'll try to respond as soon as I can.</em>\
 📄 &nbsp;<em>Please have a look at my [Résumé](https://drive.google.com/file/d/1YgDQaPiYTxlIS5End2VChaRrS8nJzcpe/view?usp=sharing) for more details about me.
 I'm open to feedback and suggestions!</em>